Dustin Colquitt

 Dustin Farr Colquitt (born May 6, 1982) is an American former professional football player who was a punter in the National Football League (NFL).
 He played college football for the Tennessee Volunteers and was selected by the Kansas City Chiefs in the third round of the 2005 NFL draft.
 With the Chiefs, he won Super Bowl LIV over the San Francisco 49ers.
-In addition, he has played for the Pittsburgh Steelers, Jacksonville Jaguars, Atlanta Falcons, and Cleveland Browns.
+In addition, he played for the Pittsburgh Steelers, Jacksonville Jaguars, Atlanta Falcons, and Cleveland Browns.

 In 2019, he set a Chiefs franchise record for most games played, surpassing former teammate Will Shields.

 Early life

 Colquitt is from Knoxville, Tennessee, and played football and soccer at Bearden High School in Knoxville.

 College career

 Colquitt accepted an athletic scholarship to attend the University of Tennessee in Knoxville, and played for coach Phillip Fulmer's Tennessee Volunteers football team from 2001 to 2004.
 As a junior in 2003, he was recognized as a first-team All-Southeastern Conference (SEC) selection, and a consensus first-team All-American.
 As a senior in 2004, he again earned first-team All-SEC honors.